 - Right-clicking anywhere on the ribbon.

-- Choose ‘Customize the Ribbon‘ from the list.
+- Choose ‘Customize the Ribbon in Excel‘ from the list.
 This will open the ‘Excel Options’ Dialog box.
-On the right side, make sure the checkbox for the Developer tab is ticked and then click on ‘OK’.
+On the right side, make sure the checkbox for the Developer tab is ticked and then click on ‘OK.’

-After choosing Radio Button in excel from the Form Controls, click anywhere on the worksheet, Option Button in excel will be created.
+After choosing Radio Button from the Form Controls in excel, click anywhere on the worksheet, Option Button in excel will be created.

 We can also resize the Options Button along with the Gridlines of the cells.
 To do the same, the ALT key is very helpful.
 While pressing the ALT key, if we resize the Option Button in excel, then it is automatically adjusted along with gridlines.

 There is a main feature of an Option Button in excel that if we select one, others are deselected automatically.
-How can we get to know, which one is selected?
-For this, we need to link the options buttons with a cell, where sequence number of the options button in excel is displayed and we can use this number for the different type of purpose (dynamic chart in excel, to display a message, etc.)
+How can we get to know which one is selected?
+For this, we need to link the options buttons with a cell, where the sequence number of the options button in excel is displayed, and we can use this number for the different type of purpose (dynamic chart in excel, to display a message, etc.)

 In the ‘Format Control‘ Dialog box, under the ‘Control’ tab, please select the cell link and click on OK.